stevenpeniche/eth-task-manager/README.md

 1. Fork this repository on GitHub.
 2. Open a terminal window.
-3. Clone this repository it to your computer with `git clone <insert repository URL>`.
+3. Clone this repository to your computer with `git clone <insert repository URL>`.
-4. Change into the cloned code base with `cd eth-task-manager`.
+4. Change into the cloned code base directory with `cd eth-task-manager`.
 5. Download [Ganache](https://trufflesuite.com/ganache/) to run a local Ethereum blockchain.
 6. Install [Node](https://nodejs.org/en/) if you haven't already.
    1. Verify installation.